George Augustus Eliott, 1st Baron Heathfield

-George Augustus Eliott, 1st Baron Heathfield, KB PC (25 December 1717 – 6 July 1790) was a Scottish officer of the British Army, who served in three major wars during the eighteenth century.
-He rose to distinction during the Seven Years' War when he fought in Germany and participated in the British attacks on Belle Île (France) and Cuba.
-Eliott is most notable for his command of the Gibraltar garrison during the Great Siege of Gibraltar, which lasted from 1779 and 1783, during the American War of Independence.
+General George Augustus Eliott, 1st Baron Heathfield, KB PC (25 December 1717 – 6 July 1790) was a British Army officer who served as the governor of Gibraltar from 1779 to 1790.
+Eliott rose to distinction during the Seven Years' War when he fought in Germany and participated in the capture of Belle Île and siege of Havana.
+He is most notable for his command of the Gibraltar garrison during the Great Siege of Gibraltar, which lasted from 1779 to 1783, during the American War of Independence.
 He was celebrated for his successful defence of the fortress and decisive defeat of Spanish and French attackers.

 Life

 Early life

 Eliott was born at Wells House, near Stobs Castle, Roxburghshire, the 10th (and 8th surviving) son of Sir Gilbert Eliott, 3rd Baronet, of Stobs, by his distant cousin Eleanor Elliot of Brugh and Wells in Roxburghshire.
 Eleanor's brother was the soldier and courtier William Elliot of Wells.
 One of his Eleanor's sisters, Charlotte, had married Roger Elliott, another Governor of Gibraltar.